phirebase/phirebase.github.io/all_collections/_posts/2025-01-24-setting-up-your-development-environment-on-fedora.md

 With Visual Studio Code and Git configured on Fedora, your development environment is ready to handle any project.
 These tools provide a solid foundation for productivity and version control, making Fedora an excellent choice for developers.

-If you have any questions or want more tips, feel free to reach out in the comments!

 Happy coding! 🚀